horrifyingHorse/haka/README.md

 # `Haka`
-A low level global keyboard event listener for linux (designed for wayland compositors).
+Simply select text, press the key combination, and add it to your file, without cluttering your clipboard buffer with one-time-use text.
+All using ***`Haka`***, a low level global keyboard event listener for linux (designed for wayland compositors).

 ## build
 Dependencies